jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The hatred between Catholics and Protestants should sound scarily similar to the relationship between Left and Right ideologies today.
 Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Neither Right or Left can see or admit; they're both very similar because both are way behind the times in our modern age.

 https://www.youtube.com/watch?v=J2Pjudf0810
 _This is what "Left/Right" philosophies have devolved to.
 This pettiness isn't politics.
-But because we often listen to these commentators, reporters, and columists our elected politicians are forced to care what they think.
-Real politics puts levers of power of modern technology in our hands.
+But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what they think.
+Real politics put levers of power of modern technology in our hands.
 Once we demand that, so will our politicians._

 ## The Internet Age Needs a New Philosophy